TOEFL: Writing for an Academic Discussion

 I think it should be a requirement.
 It’s true that technology can handle translations pretty well these days, but it’s very hard to communicate properly with speakers of other languages through an app or some other piece of technology.
 If learning a foreign language isn’t required, we’ll miss out on the opportunity to build genuine connections with people from different cultures.

-a female student
+a female college student

 Sarah